De-Alchmst/ptts/doc/syntax.md

 - @hardnl - stops joining lines like normal and seperates blocks by single newline
 - @softnl - returns to joining lines like normal

+- @bart - sets hardnl and does not strip leading spaces
+- @eart - sets previous lining and starts striping leading spaces

 - @bnum - begins numbering lines
 - @enum - ends numbering lines